Kavanaugh Could Tip Supreme Court Against Gun Control Laws

 A less hospitable view of gun regulation

 If confirmed, Kavanaugh would join a Supreme Court that has decided remarkably few cases involving gun rights.
 For most of the court's history, the justices said little about the Second Amendment, except to suggest that the right to bear arms was meant to apply to militias and weapons for military service.
 But in 2008, the court for the first time declared that the Second Amendment right to bear arms was meant to protect an individual's right to own a gun for self-defense in his home.
-The vote was 5-to-4, with Justice Anthony Kennedy casting the decisive fifth vote.
+The vote was 5-4, with Justice Anthony Kennedy casting the decisive fifth vote.

 The court's majority opinion was written by Justice Antonin Scalia, a gun enthusiast, but it included limiting language, explicitly endorsing some regulations as constitutional and citing as examples laws barring felons or those with a history of mental illness from owning guns, and laws banning guns from government buildings.

-It is widely believed that much of that limiting language was added at the insistence of Justice Kennedy.
+It is widely believed that much of that limiting language was added at Kennedy's insistence.
 Now, however, Kennedy is retiring, and a Justice Kavanaugh would have a demonstrably less hospitable view of gun regulation.

 There is still a lot to decide.
 In 2008 the court, while suggesting that many regulations would be constitutional, declined to enumerate anything like a complete list.
 Instead, it took no position on assault-weapons bans, restrictions or bans on large ammunition magazines, on armor-piercing bullets, on laws that ban or restrict who may carry a gun in public.
 Indeed, the court did not even say whether it is constitutional to require gun registration or whether significant waiting periods for gun purchases are constitutional.